Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 1. If your preset has personalities (Vex, Lumia), pick analytical, smart, or developer related ones (For example, in Prolix's Lucid Loom I specifically created a personality that is a developer with knowledge of LLMs and Sillytavern and prompt engineer for this purpose).
 2. Ensure add to prompts is set to 1 so your model can examine it's CoT too.
 3. Check to see if your preset has pre-built diagnostic prompts!
 I added one to Prolix's Lucid Loom in the upcoming update, your preset might have one built in too!
-4. Check the system prompt to see if there are rules
+4. Check the system prompt to see if there are OOC controls or rules that can help that you might have shut off to try and save tokens.
+Remember, the LLM can't see what is toggled off!

-### Things to stress in follow up responses:
+### Things to stress to the LLM in follow up responses:

 1. I don't want to toss around blame, I want to implement solutions.
 Let's find the root cause.
 2. We cannot do a context fix, we need to implement a rules change in the actual system prompt, give me potential rules to add and where to add them.
 3. Remember, this is OOC, drop the character traits and let's work on this logically.
+4. Can we make this fix more drop in ready?
+Also narrow down the location a bit more!

 Remember to use swipes or regens to get other angles and explanations!